mperignon/2016-02-04-Flagstaff/lessons/python/06-functions.md

 absolute zero in Celsius: -273.15
 ~~~

 What about converting Fahrenheit to Celsius?
-We could write out the formula, but we don’t need to.
-Instead, we can compose the two functions we have already created:
+We could write out the formula but we don’t need to.
+Instead, we can [compose](reference.html#compose) the two functions we have already created:

 ~~~ {.python}
 def fahr_to_celsius(temp_f):